 Thyroid Optimization Weston

-Thyroid is a hormone produced by the thyroid gland that regulates the body’s metabolism – how it consumes energy, reacts to other hormones, and its production of proteins (example: hair and nails).
-The thyroid gland has an impact on energy levels, weight regulation, skin, hair, and nail quality, body temperature regulation, as well as many other factors that affect quality of life.
+What is the thyroid?
+The thyroid is a butterfly-shaped gland that sits low on either side of the neck.
+It has two side lobes that are connected by a bridge in the middle.
+The thyroid produces hormones that regulates the body’s metabolism and how it consumes energy, how it reacts to other hormones, and its production of proteins such as those found in hair and nails.
+The thyroid is very important because it impacts energy levels, skin, hair, body temperature, weight regulation, and many other factors that affect one’s quality of life.

-The most common type of thyroid dysfunction is due to a condition called “hypothyroidism”, in which the thyroid gland is either not producing enough thyroid hormone T4, or the body is not properly converting the hormone to its useful form T3.
+The most common type of thyroid dysfunction is due to a condition called hypothyroidism.
+This is when the thyroid gland either doesn’t produce enough T3, or the body isn’t properly converting the hormone to its beneficial form of T3.

 - Cold intolerance